H. pylori Infection: When Treatment Is Necessary (and When It’s Not)

 Gastritis (inflammation of the stomach lining)

-Some people will choose not to treat or get rid of H. pylori, especially when asymptomatic.
-The main drawback of H pylori is that it causes hypochlorhydria, and carries risks of further complications when left untreated.
 In younger children, it has even shown to be beneficial and protective in certain cases.
 Treatment for H. pylori infection remains a personal choice and you should always consult your health practitioner so that you are making an informed decision for your specific circumstances.

 Testing for Helicobacter Pylori